Ottdownloader/Ott_downloader/Readme.md

   - Join [Telegram Channel](https://t.me/Super_botz) to get more Bots and their updates.

 ### LICENSE
-- Your Don't Have First Buy license
+- ○Your Don't Have First Buy license